California: Best Santa Trains, Holiday Lights, and Celebrations – Create Your Own Family Traditions.

 Pastoral vistas frame the route through the Santa Clara River Valley with century-old citrus and avocado orchards hugging farms and fields.
 The passenger coach cars and dining cars are from the 1930's and 1940's, and many restored locomotives used to power the train are all pre-1950.
 (Fillmore & Western Ticket Office 364 Main St. Fillmore, Ca. 93015.
 (805) 524-2546 or www.fwry.com

 )San Francisco Bay Area: Niles Canyon Railway - Train of Lights

-(Late November to January).
+(Late November through December).
 The annual Train of Lights evening experience takes place on vintage trains decorated inside and out with holiday lights.
 Each ride is about an hour long, covering a 13-mile round trip.
 The Niles trains depart early so passengers can see the canyon and sunset.
 The Sunol trains will depart later and the trip is all about the lights.
 The Rail Experience:

 Niles Canyon Railway and the Western Railway Heritage Museum operate the route as a living history museum interpreting the importance of heritage railroads in the development of California and the nation.
 (Western Railway Heritage Museum Depot 6 Kilkare Road Sunol, CA 94586.
 Niles Station 37001 Mission Blvd.
 Fremont, CA 94536.
 (925) 862-9063 or www.ncry.org